Reality-Check-Inc/Crashlytics/README.md

 		FabricImplementation.cs
  * all implementation assemblies have the same Properties/AssemblyInfo.

+On the iOS app, have to do:
+	Build / iOS Build / Additional mtouch arguments: -cxx -gcc_flags "-lc++"

 ### iOS

 On iOS we will use Objective Sharpie to create the bindings.